About Montgomery County

 Criminal Records

 Montgomery County's criminal records system includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Sheriff's Office and local police departments maintain these records, while the Iowa Division of Criminal Investigation provides additional resources for background checks.
-Residents can request criminal records through the appropriate local agency or utilize state resources for comprehensive checks.
-The Iowa Bureau of Investigation offers services to facilitate access to statewide criminal history information.
+Residents can request criminal records through the appropriate local agency or use state resources for full checks.
+The Iowa Division of Criminal Investigation offers services to help with access to statewide criminal history information.

 Arrest Records